electric-sql/electric/website/docs/guides/deployment.md

 2. you need to [run and connect the Electric sync service](#_2-running-electric)
 3. you need your app/client to [connect to Electric over HTTP](#_3-connecting-your-app)

+### Proxying requests to Electric

+You also often want to proxy requests to Electric through your API, or other proxy.
+For example to implement [auth](./auth) and/or [caching](/docs/api/http#caching).
+In these cases, you'll also need to deploy your API and/or proxy layer in front of Electric.

+Note also that, when running Electric behind a CDN, you may want your proxy in front of the CDN.
+This is where primitives like [edge functions](/docs/integrations/supabase#sync-into-edge-function) and [edge workers](/docs/integrations/cloudflare#workers) can very useful.

 ## 1. Running Postgres

 You can use ***any standard Postgres***, version 15 and above.